-Coordination with the Town of Chapel Hill, the official with jurisdiction over this property, has been on-going to determine the longterm and short-term effects on Meadowmont Park.
+Coordination with the Town of Chapel Hill, the official with jurisdiction over this property, has been conducted to determine the longterm and short-term effects on Meadowmont Park.
+The results of this coordination are reflected in this evaluation.

 The introduction of the new visual feature (i.e., the elevated guideway) and noise increases as a result of operation are not anticipated to adversely affect the use of the park.
-As described in the Noise and Vibration Technical Report (appendix K. 24), the closest sound receptor (Receptor 28) would experience no operational noise impacts based on the anticipated project sound levels compared to the ambient sound levels (42 dBA compared to 57 dBA).
-Construction activities may be seen and heard from the park; however, this will not adversely affect the use of the park by the public and the construction activities would be temporary in nature.
+As described in the Noise and Vibration Technical Report (DEIS appendix K. 24), the closest sound receptor (Receptor

+28) would experience no operational noise impacts based on the anticipated project sound levels compared to the ambient sound levels (42 dBA compared to 57 dBA).
+Construction activities may be seen and heard from the park; however, this would not adversely affect the use of the park by the public and the construction activities would be temporary in nature.
 During construction and operation, access to the park would be maintained and the elevated transitway would have minimal effects on the undeveloped portion of the park through which the alignment would pass.
 The C1A Alternative would have no effect on the developed features of the park such as the athletic fields, basketball courts, or picnic shelters.